EcoClimLab/Operations/tools.md

 Download and install/ get familiar with one of these, or one that is intercompatible with both.
 These can integrate with Microsoft Word or R Markdown.
 - [Zotero](https://www.zotero.org/)
   - [style repositories](https://www.zotero.org/styles) (A citation style library with the styles of all major journals.
 Use whichever is the journal we’re writing for).
+  - automate updating of BibTex library for use with .Rmd!
+[Instructions here.](https://ikashnitsky.github.io/2019/zotero/ )
 - [Mendeley](https://www.mendeley.com/)